raghu467/Traffic_sign_classfier/README.md

 Now that we have properly distributred data set to train the algorithm we now convert the image from RGB to GRAY and later nromalize the data set.
 The data set is converted form RGB to gray scale since it helps to safely reduce the size and also speed-up the training algorithm.

-As mentioned before the CNN model is based on LeNet architecture with the following dimentions in the each Layer:
+The final model used for trianing is based on LeNet atchitecture it consist which  with the following  are the parameters of the model:

+mu = 0
+sigma = 0.1
+EPOCHS = 10
+BATCH_SIZE = 150
+Learning rate = 0.005

-Layer 1: Convolutional.
+# Layer 1: Convolutional.
 Input = 32x32x1.
 Output = 28x28x6.
+Activation:Relu
-Activation:Relu Pooling.
+Pooling.
 Input = 28x28x6.
 Output = 14x14x6.

-Layer 2: Convolutional.
+# Layer 2: Convolutional.
 Output = 10x10x16.
+Activation:Relu
-Activation:Relu Pooling.
+Pooling.
 Input = 10x10x16.
 Output = 5x5x16.

-Layer 3: Fully Connected.
+# Layer 3: Fully Connected.
 Input = 400.
 Output = 120.
 Activation:Relu

-Layer 4: Fully Connected.
+# Layer 4: Fully Connected.
 Input = 120.
 Output = 84.
 Activation:Relu

-Layer 5: Fully Connected.
+# Layer 5: Fully Connected.
 Input = 84.
 Output = 43.
 Activation:Relu

 The following are the 5 images take from the internet to test the algorithm.

 ![alt tag](https://github.com/raghu467/Traffic_sign_classfier/blob/master/Readme_images/data_samples_5.png)